MH-Abir97/OOP-Document/OOPDocument.md

 4. You cannot apply access modifiers to interface members.
 Although, C# 8.0 onwards, you may use private, protected, internal, public, virtual, abstract, sealed, static, extern, and partial modifiers on certain conditions.

+> ## what is Kestrel?

+Kestrel is a cross-platform web server for ASP.NET Core applications.
+It is included in the ASP.NET Core runtime and can be used to host ASP.NET Core applications on any operating system that supports .NET Core.

+Kestrel is designed to be fast, lightweight, and efficient, and is capable of handling high-performance and high-traffic web applications.
+It is particularly well-suited for use in cloud-based and containerized deployment scenarios.

+In addition to serving ASP.NET Core applications, Kestrel can also act as a reverse proxy, allowing it to work in conjunction with other web servers, such as IIS or Nginx, to provide a secure and scalable deployment for ASP.NET Core applications.

+Kestrel provides a simple and flexible architecture, making it easy for developers to customize and extend the server to meet their specific needs.
+With its support for modern web standards, high performance, and ease of use, Kestrel has become a popular choice for building and deploying ASP.NET Core applications.